 What is Azure Machine Learning Studio?

-Microsoft Azure Machine Learning Studio is a collaborative visual development environment that helps you build, test, and deploy predictive analytics solutions in the cloud.
+Azure Machine Learning Studio is a collaborative visual development environment that helps you build, test, and deploy predictive analytics solutions in the cloud.
 You upload data or connect to data already in the cloud, choose an algorithm from a ready-to-use library of algorithms, and build an end-to-end predictive workflow.
 You can then quickly deploy the model and integrate the workflow in applications by calling a web service.

 - Webinars and on-demand videos

-Help for Machine Learning Modules
+Help for Machine Learning Studio modules

-This documentation contains detailed technical and how-to information for the modules that are available in Azure Machine Learning Studio.
+This documentation contains detailed technical and how-to information for the modules that are available in Machine Learning Studio.

-What Is a Module?
+What is a module?

-In Studio, you'll find modules organized by functionality:
+In Studio, modules are organized by functionality:

-- Data transformation modules support operations on data that are unique to machine learning, such as normalizing or binning data, feature selection, and dimensionality reduction.
+Data transformation modules support operations on data that are unique to machine learning, such as normalizing or binning data, feature selection, and dimensionality reduction.

 |Data Types List||This section contains reference topics describing the learner interfaces, and the